vsoch/vsoch.github.io/_posts/2018/2018-02-26-interactive-posts.md

 contribute fixes.
 You want the time between someone's eyes going over a line and having a thought pop into their head to ask or change something, and pushing a button to do that, to be minimized.
 Today this is our topic for discussion.
 Let's talk about Living Documentation.
-If you don't want to talk about it and just want a quick template for your own living docs on Github pages, see the <a href="https://github.com/researchapps/living-docs" target="_blank">living docs repository</a>.
+If you don't want to talk about it and just want a quick template for your own living docs on Github pages, see the <a href="https://github.com/researchapps/living-docs" target="_blank">living docs repository</a>, or some of the examples linked at the end of the post.

 ## What is documentation?
 When someone references documentation, they are ususally referring to a texty thing that is intended to help